Topics:

 Line 15: Health Insurance Deduction

 For taxpayers who are 65 years of age or older and whose Iowa taxable income is less than $100,000, enter 100% of the amount paid for health and dental insurance premiums paid with post-tax funds.
-Typically, employer health insurance premiums are made on a pre-tax-basis when they are deducted from wages.
+Typically, employer health insurance premiums are paid on a pre-tax-basis when they are deducted from wages and are not considered post-tax; and thus, they would not be included as a deduction on this line.
 Do not include any amount of health insurance that was used as a deduction in the computation of federal taxable income, this includes amounts reported on federal 1040, Schedule A, line 1, and federal 1040, Schedule 1, Part II, line 17.

 Enter 100% of the amount paid for: